What makes a good bug out vehicle?

 5. Durability

-Bug out vehicles must be durable; they will need to stand up to a variety of abuses during travel.
+Vehicles used to bug out must be durable; they will need to stand up to a variety of abuses during travel.
 Some of the most important parts of the vehicle are the axles, drive train and engine.
 Many off-road vehicle come with skid plates to protect the bottom of the car, otherwise it would be good to install one.
 Good bumpers are also great to have (greatly help to protect the engine).

 6. Addons + Accessories